jyutcitzi/jyutcitzi-RIME/README.md

    f.
 Start typing!

 ## File Descriptions
-For those who want to know more about what the keyboard contains, here is a description of the keyboard-related files in this folder:
 - **default.custom.yaml** - config file for specifying the list of RIME keyboards to use (i.e. RIME Cantonese and Jyutcitzi keyboard)
 - **squirrel.custom.yaml** - config file for specifying the font used in the RIME interface, notably used for rendering the Jyutcitzis listed in the list of options when typing
 - **jyutcitzi_font.schema.yaml** - config file for the Jyutcitzi font keyboard